6 Ways To Improve Your Child's Digestion

 2) Eliminate waste the body doesn't want or need

-If either of those two functions is "off" the body has an increased stress load to manage while at the same time becomes malnourished - a double whammy that leads to reduced function and generally feeling unwell.
+If either of those two functions is "off," the body has an increased stress load to manage while at the same time becomes malnourished - a double whammy that leads to reduced function and generally feeling unwell.

-- Partially broken down food starts to cause irritation and inflammation in the intestine leading to pain, bloat, constipation and general discomfort
+- Partially broken down food starts to cause irritation and inflammation in the intestine, leading to pain, bloat, constipation and general discomfort

-- Cells lose their source of fuel and become malnourished, so body systems stop working well (even though you might be getting great food onto the table and into mouths)
+- Cells lose their source of fuel and become malnourished, so body systems stop working well

-If the body can't efficiently eliminate waste here's what happens...
+If the body can't efficiently eliminate waste, here's what happens...

-- Bacteria in the gut feed on the stagnant waste causing gas, digestive upset and more inflammation
+- Bacteria in the gut feed on the stagnant waste, causing gas, digestive upset and more inflammation

-There's More Going On In The Gut...
+Beyond Digestoin: There's More Going On In The Gut

-Aside from helping to digest food, they:
+Aside from helping to digest food, gut microbes:

-- regulate metabolism,
+- Regulate metabolism,

-- educate immune cells,
+- Educate immune cells,

-- aid detoxification,
+- Aid detoxification,

-- regulate appetite,
+- Regulate appetite,

-- protect against pathogens,
+- Protect against pathogens,

-- create certain vitamins, hormones and neurotransmitters.
+- Create certain vitamins, hormones and neurotransmitters.

 Those supportive bugs are basically master regulators - like Oz behind the curtain or the puppet master pulling the strings.